Cost of Living: Teen quits college to help mum pay bills

 Mike Theodoulou, chief executive of Foothold Cymru who support people in times of need, said many families were going without both food and heating.

-Beca-Ann said quitting college to work was the "only way" she could help her mum, Delyth, who is working two part time jobs while raising two teenagers and caring for a young foster child on her own.
+Beca-Ann said quitting college to work was the "only way" she could help her mum, Delyth, who is working two part-time jobs while raising two teenagers and caring for a young foster child on her own.

 "It was a tough decision.
 But at the end of the day, the family is more important," she said.